Next-Gen App & Browser

 HTML and XHTML are markup languages designed for web page creation and display.
 HTML offers a more lenient syntax, whereas XHTML follows a stricter syntax that complies with XML rules.

+This is one of the commonly asked HTML interview questions.
 HTML document is built using a combination of these three building blocks:

 The !DOCTYPE is an instruction used by web browsers to determine the version of HTML the website is written in.
 This helps browsers understand how the document should be interpreted, simplifying the rendering process.
 The !DOCTYPE is neither an element nor a tag.
-It should be placed at the very top of the document, contain no content, and do not require a closing tag.
+It should be placed at the very top of the document, has no content, and do not require a closing tag.

+This is one of the frequently asked HTML interview questions.
 HTML tags are the building blocks of any web page, which are keywords that structure web pages in different formats.
 These tags are paired with opening and closing tags, although some are standalone and do not require closing.

 <tagname> Content... </tagname>